-Not to mention the smallest and toughest – 1,000,000 journal entries per second on consumer-grade hardware.
+Not to mention the smallest and toughest.
 An incredible storage fault model.
 TigerBeetle is the system of record for the next generation of financial services.

 Most distributed databases have network fault models, but TigerBeetle survives even the toughest of storage fault models.
-Firmwares that send writes to the wrong disk sector.
+Firmware that sends writes to the wrong disk sector.
 Kernel page caches that misrepresent the disk.
 Filesystems that fail to detect the corruption of critical file metadata such as the log file size.
 Not to mention slowly failing hardware.
 TigerBeetle keeps on running with predictable performance.

 Automated leader election